wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

-&num; restuls talbe will be generated using results() which will include:
+&num; results table will be generated using results() which will include:
 &num;  log2 fold changes, p values and adjusted p values res <- results(dds) res